aiven/inkless/inkless/KnownChallenges.md

 Is setting independent clusters with same object storage enough?
 How do we deal with data linearization?
 What is communicated between brokers in different AZs?
 What sorts of communication is there between brokers in the same AZ?

+#### Answer

+Data transfer (producer -> broker, broker <-> object storage, broker -> consumer) should be zone-local in happy-path cases.
+Data consists of any record keys, values, or headers written by user-controlled producers.
+In cases of misconfiguration or infrastructure failure, data is allowed to cross AZ boundaries.

+Metadata is always allowed to cross AZ boundaries, and must be kept to a minimum size necessary.
+Metadata consists of everything that isn't data: Membership, leadership, topic topology, ACLs, batch coordinates, client service discovery, transactions, and consumer offsets.

 ### How to deal with the active segment?